List of Fablehaven characters: Major characters

-A son of the Dragon King Celebrant, he was presumed dead when cockatrice invaded his nest and destroyed the eggs.
+A son of the Dragon King Celebrant, Raxtus was presumed dead when cockatrice invaded his nest and destroyed the eggs.
 His egg was rescued and he was raised by fairies.
 His primary guardian and teacher while growing up was Shiara.
 He calls himself the fairy dragon, and is much smaller than average.
 His breath heals and helps things grow.
 He has a silver, sleek appearance as if he was built for speed.
 Kendra says he is like a sports car.
 His best skill is flying, and he can turn invisible at will.
 He is shy, however, with low self-esteem, and is drawn to, but hesitates to make first contact with Kendra.
 They eventually connect and become fast friends.